gobo-eiffel/gobo/tool/gecop/validation/semantics/mugc2/test_tuple_label_target_3/Readme.md

 ### Notes

 * See also `MUVA` (*Value of a call expression*): The value of a *Call* `c` used as an expression is, at any run-time moment, the result of executing `c`.

 * See also `MURE-3` (*Call result*): If `df` is an attribute: the corresponding field in `O`.
-Informative test: A labeled tuple access, `t.b` where the type of `t` is a *Tuple_type*, falls under case 3 as a result of the notion of unfolded form of tuple types.
+Informative text: A labeled tuple access, `t.b` where the type of `t` is a *Tuple_type*, falls under case 3 as a result of the notion of unfolded form of tuple types.